GerHobbelt/owemdjee/README.md

 - **xxHash** [📁](./xxHash) [🌐](https://github.com/GerHobbelt/xxHash) -- fast (non-cryptographic) hash algorithm
 - ~~**circlehash** [📁](./circlehash) [🌐](https://github.com/GerHobbelt/circlehash) -- a family of non-cryptographic hash functions that pass every test in SMHasher.~~

-  - **removed**; reason: written in Go; port to C/C++ is easy but just too much effort for too little gain; when we're looking for *fast* non-cryptographic hashes like this, we don't it to include 128-bit / 64-bit multiplications as those are generally slower than shift, add, xor.
+  - **removed**; reason: written in Go; port to C/C++ is easy but just too much effort for too little gain; when we're looking for *fast* non-cryptographic hashes like this, we don't appreciate it to include 128-bit / 64-bit multiplications as those are generally slower than shift, add, xor.
 While this will surely be a nice hash, it doesn't fit our purposes.